Deformed relativistic kinematics on curved spacetime -- a geometric approach: Deformed relativistic kinematics: from flat to curved spacetimes

-} In a local frame of the spacetime metric $C_{\mu\nu}$, the CST momentum space metric assumes its flat spacetime form.
-The generators of isometries on CST can be obtained from their flat spacetime counterparts \eqref{eq:gensymflat}, either by a frame transformation $p_\mu \to p_\nu e^\nu{}_\mu(x)$ of the momenta, or, equivalently, by the replacement of the flat by the curved spacetime metric $\eta^{\mu\nu}\to C^{\mu\nu}(x)$.
-The DRKs are then defined at each spacetime point, analogously as they are defined on flat spacetime \eqref{eq:DRKflat}.
-The modified dispersion relation on CST, corresponding to the metric \eqref{eq:gmaxcurved}, is
+The generators of isometries on curved spacetime become space-time dependent and can be obtained from their flat spacetime counterparts~\eqref{eq:gensymflat}, either by a frame transformation $k_\mu \to k_\nu e^\nu{}_\mu$ of the momenta, or, equivalently, by the replacement of the flat by the curved spacetime metric $\eta^{\mu\nu}\to a^{\mu\nu}(x)$.
+The DRKs are then defined at each spacetime point, analogously as they are defined on flat spacetime~\eqref{eq:DRKflat}.

-The connection, which supplements this localization of symmetries and ensures invariance of physical quantities under spacetime coordinate transformations, is the Levi-Civita connection of the metric $C_{\mu\nu}(x)$.
-General coordinate transformations on momentum space yield the momentum space geometry which represents DRKs on CST in different bases~\cite{Relancio:2020zok}.
+General coordinate transformations on momentum space yield the momentum space geometry which represents DRKs on curved spacetime in different bases~\cite{Relancio:2020zok,Relancio:2020rys}.
+In the new basis the resulting momentum space metric may not only depend on a spacetime metric, but in general on further space-time tensors, such as additional vector fields.
+In the literature, often one additional vector field is employed.
+We will discuss this possibility again in Sec. \ref{sec:geomex}.
 The phenomenological consequences may be different, for different bases or different choices of translations generators, as it is already the case on flat spacetime.

-The construction we conjecture here, enables us to do a systematic analysis of the influences of DRKs on observables on CSTs, i.e.\ including effects from a classical gravity background.
-Its relation to other approaches in the literature~\cite{Girelli:2006fw,Cianfrani:2014fia,Barcaroli:2017gvg} is under ongoing investigation.
-From the form of the dispersion relation~\eqref{eq:DispRelOnCST}, obtained from the particular representation of the metric~\eqref{eq:gmaxcurved}, we expect no modifications in the behaviour of massless particles compared to GR.
-For massive particles, corrections proportional to their mass divided by the high-energy scale should emerge.
-One may think that this modification is completely negligible; however, for highly dense astrophysical objects, this effect might become relevant when one considers that the density parametrizes the impact of the DRKs.
-Moreover, the modified composition of momenta in CST could be crucial in the understanding of scattering processes during the very early universe or gravitational collapses, where it may prevent the formation of singularities.